riOSProgramming/FAQ/README.md

 * **[Unity](https://unity3d.com)** allows you to write cross platform 2/3D games in C# or JavaScript.
 It provides the vast majority of the tools that you need to get started, and is appropriate for most iOS games
 * **[Unreal Engine](https://www.unrealengine.com/what-is-unreal-engine-4)** offers a free alternative to Unity, but you have to pay a 5% royalty fee.
 Like Unity you can port your games to a variety of platforms
-* **SpriteKit** is a framework for iOS 7+ and OS X 10.9+ that allows for the development of sprite based 2D games in Xcode.
+* **[SpriteKit](https://developer.apple.com/spritekit/)** is a framework for iOS 7+ and macOS 10.9+ that allows for the development of sprite based 2D games in Xcode.
 If you aren't bothered about platform lock in and you want to develop a 2D game then this is probably your best bet
-* **SceneKit** is in OS X 10.8+ and iOS 8+.
+* **[SceneKit](https://developer.apple.com/scenekit/)** is in macOS 10.8+ and iOS 8+.
 It can integrate with SpriteKit and hugely simplifies the amount of work needed to get 3D graphics on the screen (compared to OpenGL or Metal).
-If your developing a casual 3D game then SceneKit is a great option
+If you're developing a casual 3D game then SceneKit is a great option
+* **[GameKit](https://developer.apple.com/documentation/gamekit)** is in iOS 3.0+ and macOS 10.8+.
+Post scores and achievements, display leaderboards, and make your game multiplayer.
 * **OpenGL/Metal** are the low-level APIs available on iOS for 3D graphics.
 Most developers will not need to use Metal as this is primarily targeted at game engine developers (and requires a lot more work to do basic 3D graphics).
 OpenGL is now reasonably easy to get started with thanks to GLKit (iOS 5+) but you still have to do a lot of C and manual memory management.
 For most casual games SpriteKit or SceneKit are better solutions, and for more complex games it will be easier to use a ready made engine like Unity.
 However, OpenGL is a good way of learning how 3D graphics work
 * **Cocos2D** is a framework similar to SpriteKit (it allows you to develop 2D games in Objective-C) however has the benefit of being cross platform.
 Cocos2D is a little older in its API style than SpriteKit, however has a wealth of tutorials and documentation available for it